-MARXISM AND POST-MARXISM Government and Politics-445 Tues/Thurs, Fall 2015 University of Maryland Professor Vladimir Tismaneanu Office:1135C, Tydings Hall vtisman@gvpt.umd.edu Course Summary:
+MARXISM AND POST-MARXISM Government and Politics-445 Tues/Thurs, University of Maryland Spring 2017 Professor Vladimir Tismaneanu Office:1135C, Tydings Hall Office hours: Tuesdays: 12:30-1:30, Thursdays: 1-2, or by appointment vtisman@umd.edu Course Summary:

 This course will critically examine the genesis and evolution of Marxist thought and the various transformations these ideas underwent throughout the 20th century.
 Along with Lenin's impact on Marxian philosophy, we will explore the ways critical Marxists, in both the East and the West, challenged its more authoritarian versions.
+Special focus will be placed on the Frankfurt School.
 The course will deal with the many variants of Marxist theories and projects associated with Lenin, Stalin, Trotsky, Mao, Che Guevara and Castro.
 We will also contemplate what Marx's ideas mean after the collapse of communism in Europe.
 What are the legacies of Marxism and Leninism?
 Have Karl Marx's questions and critique of society been discredited along with the Communist regimes of Europe?
 In brief, what is dead and what is alive in the thought of Karl Marx?
 The Structure of the Course:

-Part I: The thought of Karl Marx

-The origins, the inner dynamics, and the major concepts of Marx's political theory (class struggle and revolution; scientific versus utopian socialism; materialism, dialectics, and history; the dictatorship of the proletariat; the critique of ideologies; the philosophy of praxis).
+Part I: The thought of Karl Marx The origins, the inner dynamics, and the major concepts of Marx's political theory (class struggle and revolution; scientific versus utopian socialism; materialism, dialectics, and history; the dictatorship of the proletariat; the critique of ideologies; the philosophy of praxis).
 An elaboration of the Marxian radical humanism; the theory of state and religion; the critique of political economy; Marx's theory of alienation.

-Part II: Marxism and Post-Marxism

-The historical experience of Marxism during the 20th century: Lenin's concept of the vanguard party and the Bolshevik revolutionary theory; the Soviet Union and the emergence of Marxism-Leninism as an official state ideology; the institutionalization (bureaucratization) of Marxism: Leninism, Stalinism and the fate of socialism in Russia; early critics of Bolshevism (Rosa Luxemburg); Trotsky's theory of permanent revolution and the critique of bureaucracy.
+Part II: Marxism and Post-Marxism The historical experience of Marxism during the 20th century: Lenin's concept of the vanguard party and the Bolshevik revolutionary theory; the Soviet Union and the emergence of Marxism-Leninism as an official state ideology; the institutionalization (bureaucratization) of Marxism: Leninism, Stalinism and the fate of socialism in Russia; early critics of Bolshevism (Rosa Luxemburg); Trotsky's theory of permanent revolution and the critique of bureaucracy.
 Understanding the Bolshevik mind.
 The appearance of Chinese and Latin American varieties of Marxism.
 The Marxism of Rosa Luxemburg, Georg Lukacs, Antonio Gramsci, Herbert Marcuse.
 Required Readings:

 Andrzej Walicki, Marxism and The Leap into the Kingdom of Freedom, Stanford UP Robert C. Tucker, Marx-Engels Reader, Norton.
 David McLellan, Marxism After Marx, Palgrave Richard Crossman, ed.
-The God That Failed, Columbia University Press Alexander Yakovlev, A Century of Violence in Soviet Russia, Yale Recommended Readings:
+The God That Failed, Columbia University Press Stuart Jeffries, Grand Hotel Abyss, Verso Recommended Readings:

 Marx-Engels, Communist Manifesto, Yale UP, 2012 Raymond Taras, ed., The Road to Disillusion, M. E. Sharpe.
 Robert C. Tucker, The Marxian Revolutionary Idea Leszek Kolakowski, Main Currents of Marxism (one volume, Norton)

 Course Requirements

 The reading assignments are an essential component of this course; it is important that you keep up with the readings to best understand the lectures and engage in class discussion.
 IMPORTANT: Please keep in mind that lectures do not duplicate the readings and students are expected to be familiar with notions and information provided by the professor in his presentations.

-- A) Two announced quizzes (20 %)
+- A) One announced quiz

+- B) Midterm in class exam

-- B) Final take home exam (50 %)
+- C) Final take home exam

-- C) Class Participation (30 %)
+- D) Class Participation

 Students are encouraged to approach the TA and discuss possible class short presentations on topic assigned by the professor.
 These presentation will add to the final grade.

 Schedule:

 Week 1 Who was Karl Marx?
 The genesis of Marxian revolutionary theory.
 The intellectual origins and the major components of the Marxist doctrine.
 Marx and Engels as revolutionaries and political philosophers: the Hegelian and utopian-communist heredity.
 The Marx Engels Reader, "For a Ruthless Criticism of Everything" pp12-15; "Theses on Feuerbach" pp143-145.
-Marxism-Kingdom of Freedom, Chapter 1 Suggested:
+Marxism-Kingdom of Freedom, Chapter 1 Communist Manifesto Suggested: